 - If you are an international student, your counselor is Julie Schatz.

 - If you have previously attended Greensboro College and would like to apply for readmission, your counselor is Andrea Humble.

-- If you a traditional student, your counselor is based on where you live.
+- If you are a traditional student, your counselor is based on where you live.
 Use the tables below to find your counselor.

 If you are a traditional student and live in North Carolina, determine your counselor using the first three digits of your zip code:

-- Megan Whitcomb -N.C. counties of Guilford, Alamance and Forsyth
+- Allison Jobe -N.C. counties of Alamance, Caswell, Forsyth, Guilford, and Rockingham counties

 If you are a traditional student and live outside North Carolina, determine your counselor based on your state:

 - Matt Bailey – Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, Wyoming.

 - Zach Frohne ’12 – Maryland, Virginia, and Florida

 - Justin Kimball – South Carolina and Georgia